100 years of economic insights for Indiana

 Figure 2: Monthly unemployment rate in the South Bend-Mishawaka and Elkhart-Goshen MSAs

-Line graph showing the unemployment rate in the South Bend-Mishawaka and Elkhart-Goshen MSAs from January 2005 to August 2024.
+Line graph showing the monthly unemployment rate for the South Bend-Mishawaka MSA and the monthly unemployment rate for the Elkhart-Goshen MSA from January 2005 to August 2025.

 Source: STATS Indiana, using U.S. Bureau of Labor Statistics data